-The skill and time required to edit or proofread a document can vary depending on the type of document; the level of edit required; and the editor's experience, skills and knowledge.
+The skill and time required to edit or proofread a document can vary depending on the type of document; the level of edit required; and the editor's qualifications, experience, skills and knowledge.

 I will try to gather as much information as possible from you about your project and your needs and preferences before quoting a price.
 For new clients, I usually suggest a sample edit.
 This helps to ensure that:

 You can be confident that I will quote a price that is reasonable and comparable to the prices quoted by other IPEd accredited editors with a similar level of experience and expertise.
 My quoted price will be specific to your needs; it will not be an arbitrary rate based on word count or page count.

 Wendy consistently produces work of high quality.
 She is accommodating of requests, and delivers outstanding work under tight deadlines.
 Wendy is a very conscientious and dedicated person.
 She works extremely well with her clients and always endeavours to produce the best results for them.